LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 But if you want to make these 64 frames goes to an audio hardware, you will have to resample because the master's cycle duration will not fit to the new arbitrary slave's.
 Master and slave have no other way of syncing each other (except for hardware which include _wordclock_ or some other kind of wired sync).

 Netjack2 includes a system allowing to resample the network stream to send it on a piece of audio hardware.
-This is done using an in server client called _audioadapter''.
-After the slave has been started using the ''net_ backend, load the audioadapter client using jack_load:
+This is done using an in server client called _audioadapter_.
+After the slave has been started using the _net_ backend, load the audioadapter client using jack_load:

 	  jack_load audioadapter